Etchingham to Wadhurst via Ticehurst walk

 OS Explorer 136, Landranger 188 (199 for the Robertsbridge start)

 Easily the best time to do the walk is in spring, however, when the lanes verges are covered in flowers and this ancient landscape looks at its best.
-This is also an idyllic walk for a summer day, when there is ample daylight for a leisurely exploration of the margins of Bewl Water, or in October, when the wooded landscape provides plenty of autumn colour.
+From mid May to early June there are also good displays of buttercups at the start of this walk, on the Robertsbridge start, and on the loops to Bewl Water.
+In addition, this is idyllic walk for a summer day, when there is ample daylight for a leisurely exploration of the margins of the reservoir, or in October, when the wooded landscape provides plenty of autumn colour.

 Shortening the walk with buses

-Very much the recommended pub stop for this walk is the Bull Inn in Three Leg Cross (01580 200 586 www.thebullinn.co.uk, 7.4km (4.6 miles) into the walk.
-This is a large walker (and dog) friendly pub in a remote rural location, with an interesting and not overpriced menu, and plenty of outside tables in summer.
-It serves food from 12-2.30pm Monday to Saturday, and later on Sunday "according to demand.
-The pub is also open for drinks all afternoon and does food 6.30-9pm Tuesday to Saturday
+The recommended lunch stop, however, only 1.1km (0.6 miles) further on, is the Bull Inn in Three Leg Cross (01580 200 586 www.thebullinn.co.uk, 7.5km (4.6 miles) into the walk.
+This is a large walker (and dog) friendly pub in a pleasant rural location, with an interesting and not overpriced menu, and plenty of outside tables in summer.
+It majors on table service but you can also eat in the bar area, and even when fully booked they are good at squeezing people in.
+It serves food from 12-2.30pm Monday to Saturday, and later on Sunday "according to demand".
+The pub is also open for drinks all afternoon and does food 6.30-9pm Tuesday to Saturday.

 Ticehurst churchyard, just beyond the Greedy Goat Cafe, makes a very nice picnic spot, with pleasantly situated benches.
 There is a convenience store on the corner at the start of Church Street.